What to Read and How to Find It

 The Physical Sciences Library is also located on Penglais Campus.
 It is situated on the 4th floor of the Physical Sciences Building and houses the collections of mathematics, physics and computer science materials.
 Further information can be found here.

-Keeping track of the books, articles, etc you use. i.e. storing records (link to storing records in next section).
-This is important to help you remember where you found XYZ and develop good referencing practices and avoiding plagiarism (links to JRC section).
+Keeping track of the books, articles, etc you use. i.e. storing records.
+This is important to help you remember where you found your resources and also to develop good referencing practices and avoiding plagiarism.